Snimm/Heatmap-Generation/README.md

 4.2 **Review Heatmap:**
 - Observe the heatmap to gain insights into the thermal patterns present in the data.
 - Warmer colors represent higher temperatures, while cooler colors represent lower temperatures.

+4.3 **Review Data Description:**
+- Observe the data description printed in the console to gain insight.

 *Step 5: Save Heatmap*